 There are bundles of the list with thousands of names of criminals but when the case study of those criminals is done with a survey they are found helpless.
 They are left with only one way to complete or fulfill their needs and i.e. to break the laws.

 Karl Marx argued that the law is the mechanism by which one social class, usually referred to as the ruling class or aristocrats, exploits all the other classes and keeps them in a position in which they do lack having an adequate quantity of resources.
-Thus, this school uses a Marxist lens through which the criminalization process can be explained in a different context as it is assumed today.
-It also explains why some acts are defined as deviant or wrong and eligible for conviction whereas others are not.
+Thus, this school uses a Marxist lens through which the criminalization process can be explained in a different context than it is assumed today.
+It also explains why some acts are defined as deviant or wrong and eligible for conviction, whereas others are not.
 It is therefore interested in political, state crime, and state-corporate crime.